|

 Regular |

-New well to be constructed in 2025 Demand v/s Percent of Supply
+New well to be constructed in 2025.
+Also, see notes below on how we plan to meet future supply deficits.
+Demand v/s Percent of Supply

 2024 |